Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/faq.rst

 .. faq:: Why does the Nitrokey Passkey not show up in Nitrokey App?

-   The Nitrokey Passkey is not supported by the Nitrokey App 1 and 2.
+   The Nitrokey Passkey is not supported by the Nitrokey App 1.